netZoo/netZooM/README.md

 ####Other scripts
 Some useful scripts can be found in the folder `OtherScripts`:
 - bash scripts `RunPUMA.sh` and `RunPUMALIONESS.sh` can be used to remotely run `RunPUMA.m` and `RunPUMALIONESS.m`, respectively.
 - `getCompleteEdgelist.R` is an R script that can convert an unweighted regulatory prior in a complete edgelist.
+This can be useful when preparing the regulatory prior and expression data.